ampproject/amp.dev/_reference/extended/amp-carousel.md

 If present, advances the slide to the next slide without user interaction.
-By default it will advance a slide in 5000 millisecond intervals (5 seconds) but will use the value of the `autoplay` attribute if present (minimum of 1000 ms).
+By default it will advance a slide in 5000 millisecond intervals (5 seconds) and can be overridden by the `delay` attribute.
-Value of `autoplay` must be numeric representation in milliseconds, ex. `autoplay=5000`.
 If `autoplay` is present it will also attach the `loop` attribute to `amp-carousel` if `loop` is not already present.

+**delay** (type=slides only)
+By default a slide will advance in 5000 millisecond intervals (5 seconds) when `autoplay` is specified and will use the value of the `delay` attribute if present (minimum of 1000 ms, an error will be thrown if its any lower).
+The value of `delay` must be numeric representation in milliseconds, ex. `delay=5000`.

 #### Styling